Accountable Plan

 100% Personal

-The expenses that are 100% personal such as gym memberships, haircuts, Game of Thrones on HBO, etc. should be paid by you, the person, and not you, the business owner.
+The expenses that are 100% personal such as gym memberships, haircuts, your HBO subscription, etc. should be paid by you, the person, and not you, the business owner.
 Yes, we all accidentally whip out the business credit card at the grocery store.
-Be careful!
-And… at times the business owner will use whatever checking account has the most money in it.
+And, at times, the business owner will use whatever checking account has the most money in it.
 Don’t do it!
 Fire up your phone, move the money to your personal checking account as a distribution, and pay for those movie tickets yourself.

 Mixed Use

-Mixed use expenses should always be paid personally, and then reimbursed by the business on a pro-rated or business-use percentage.
-Think of yourself working for Google, and they ask you to be on call during the weekends and drive your car to pick up pencils; Google would not pay for your cell phone or car directly, but they would reimburse you for the portion of your miles and cell phone that were considered Google-related.
+Mixed use expenses must always be paid personally, and then reimbursed by the business on a pro-rated or business-use percentage.
+Think of yourself working for Google, and they ask you to be on call during the weekends and drive your car to pick up pencils; Google wouldn’t pay for your cell phone or car directly, but they would reimburse you for the portion of your miles and cell phone that are considered Google-related.

 Therefore, only business expenses that you paid for personally should be listed on the Accountable Plan Worksheet and Reimbursement form.
 This distinction has proven to be problematic in the past.
 Contact us with questions.